TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/04 - Lumped Junctions and AC Josephson Effect.md

 Where $\theta_1(t)$ and $\theta_2(t)$ are the phases of the superconducting order parameters in the two electrodes forming the junction, and the integral accounts for the effect of any magnetic field present in the junction region.
 From the voltage-phase relationship we have that the voltage drop $V(t)$ across the junction is related to the time derivative of the phase difference $\psi(t)$ by:
 $$\frac{d\psi(t)}{dt} = \frac{2\pi}{\Phi_0} \int_{1}^{2} \vec{E}(\vec{r},t) \cdot d\vec{l} \quad \Rightarrow \quad V(t) = \frac{\Phi_0}{2\pi} \frac{d\psi(t)}{dt}$$
+Where we have used that the voltage is the line integral of the electric field across the junction since there's no dependence on $y$ and $z$ coordinates in a lumped junction.(Look this up better)
+We will always only consider current restricted to be supercurrent, so less than the critical current $I_c$.

-Where we have used that the voltage is the line integral of the electric field across the junction The general form of the inductance of a Josephson junction, meaning the property that relates the voltage across the junction to the time derivative of the current through it, is given by:
+The general form of the inductance of a Josephson junction, meaning the property that relates the voltage across the junction to the time derivative of the current through it, is given by:
 - rewriting the voltage-phase relationship $V(t) = \frac{\Phi_0}{2\pi} \frac{d\psi}{dt}$ as $\frac{d\psi}{dt} = \frac{2\pi}{\Phi_0} V(t)$
 - substituting this into the time derivative of the current-phase relationship $i(t) = I_c \sin(\psi(t))$, yielding: